-If you are a restaurant owner you probably already know that restaurants are not great for the environment.
+If you are a restaurant owner you probably already know that restaurants are not amazing for the environment.

 Restaurants use a lot of energy for coolers, shipping, and utilities.
 Plus, they result in 18% of total food waste.
 And that is just the beginning.

 If you are reading this article, you probably want to make your restaurant more eco-friendly.
 The problem is that is simply a lot of work to run an eco-friendly restaurant.

 At Pick On Us, we totally get that.
 But we have good news!